GUIDE 2025

 External Knowledge Base

-The following image shows the knowledge base for Asana, which is a popular tool for project managers.
-Asana is a fairly complex tool, and its knowledge base is a great way of learning the ins and outs of the platform.
+The following image shows the Asana knowledge base, a popular tool for project managers.
+Asana’s knowledge base is an excellent way of learning the ins and outs of the platform.

 Asana provides comprehensive documentation on its knowledge base.
 The navigation is intuitive, with articles that flow naturally from one to the next.
-This knowledge base is so effective that new users usually require only a few hours to become experts in Asana.
+This knowledge base is so effective that new users usually need only a few hours to become Asana experts.

 Asana knowledge base